UVADS/git-basics/index.md

 ## Source Control in Data Science

 Data aggregation, cleaning, pipelines and ML models all rely on software in order to operate.
 Responsible software management depends on well-managed code, versioning, prioritizing bugs, features, and user issues.
-Further, modern platforms and infrastructure tend to favor code-driven tests, builds, deployment, and management.
+Further, modern platforms and infrastructure tend to favor code-driven tests, builds, deployments, and management.
+Code can be used to define all the layers of effort across teams of engineers and data scientists.

 Which is to say: Code is fundamental to our work, and it would be risky, inefficient, and impractical not to use source control.